exercism/DEPRECATED.x-api/CONTRIBUTING.md

 * [exercism/xpython](https://github.com/exercism/xpython)

-You can also navigate to each language repository from this repository via the `problems` directory at the root of the repository.
+You can also navigate to each language repository from this repository via the `tracks` directory at the root of the repository.
 Each entry there is a link to the relevant submodule's repository.

 **If there are any special considerations when contributing to a language,